rapid7/insightconnect-plugins/google_cloud_pub_sub/help.md

 # Description

 [Google Cloud PubSub](https://cloud.google.com/pubsub/) is a fully-managed real-time messaging service that allows you to send and receive messages.
 The InsightConnect plugin allows you to automate sending and receiving messages.
-Trigger of of receiving new messages and take action with the message content
+Trigger of of receiving new messages and take action with the message content.

 This plugin utilizes the [Google Cloud PubSub API](https://github.com/GoogleCloudPlatform/google-cloud-python/tree/master/pubsub).

 # Key Features